Bookeo

 Bookeo expects the webhook message to be processed quickly (within 5 seconds).

-If your application needs to perform complex tasks as a result of receiving a webhook message, we strongly recommend queuing the message internally, returning the HTTP response to Bookeo quickly, and then processing the message in the background.
+If your application needs to perform complex tasks as a result of receiving a webhook message, we strongly recommend queuing the message internally, returning the HTTP response to Bookeo quickly, and then processing the message in background.

 Please note that webhooks are a resource-consuming feature.
 Bookeo reserves the right to block an application whose webhook URLs are often unreliable, not accessible, unresponsive, slow, etc.